jsupratman13/workspace/pyfiles/udacity_ai_robot/lesson4_search/README.md

 * For path plan, robot usually get shortest path.
 In case of obstacle, it gets as close as possible to obstacle.
 This however is dangerous.
 * robot may not move as planned, due to noise
 * we add clearance or avoid radius
+* our value (cost) change when considering stochastic action and thus our policy also changes